Silot Lagoon: Property dispute

-The 92 ha property of trade union leader Democrito Mendoza in Silot Lagoon has been a subject of a local dispute.
-Mendoza's first commercial involvement in the Silot Lagoon was in 1954 when he secured a fishpond permit.
-Taking advantage of President Ferdinand Marcos's order to the Bureau of Forestry to release all fish pond areas to the Bureau of Lands as "alienable and disposable" in 1967, he was able to acquire a property in the lagoon in 1974 with then-Liloan Mayor Cesar Bugtai opposing his bid.
-The Department of Environment and Natural Resources in 1990 attempted to retrieve Mendoza's property for the government through legal means but the Supreme Court ruled in 2007 in favor of Mendoza.
+The 92 ha property of trade union leader Demócrito Mendoza in Silot Lagoon has been a subject of local dispute.
+Mendoza's first commercial involvement in the Silot Lagoon was in 1954, when he secured a fishpond permit.
+Taking advantage of President Ferdinand Marcos's order to the Bureau of Forestry to release all fishpond areas to the Bureau of Lands as "alienable and disposable" in 1967, he was able to acquire a property in the lagoon in 1974 with then-Liloan Mayor César Bugtai opposing his bid.
+The Department of Environment and Natural Resources in 1990 attempted to retrieve Mendoza's property for the government through legal means, but the Supreme Court in 2007 ruled in favor of Mendoza.

-In 2014, Mendoza erected fencing around his property in the lagoon which local fishers complained that this has bared them access from the lagoon's fishing grounds and alleged that the fencing was made in preparation of developing the enclosed property into a water park.
+In 2014, Mendoza erected fencing around his property in the lagoon, which local fishers complained has denied them access to the lagoon's fishing grounds, and alleged that the fencing was made ahead of developing the enclosed property into a water park.
 The structure was shortly demolished following protests.